philippe44/AirConnect/README.md

 To start or stop manually the service, type `sudo service airupnp start|stop` in a command line window

 To disable the service, type `sudo systemctl disable airupnp.service`

+To view the log, `journalctl -u airupnp.service`

+Thanks @cactus for systemd cleaning

 ## Start automatically in MacOS (credits @aiwipro)